 - No worries if there are a few holes in the turkey; “sew” them together with a toothpick.
 Once the turkey is browned, it will not come undone.

 - Before slicing the stuffed turkey breast, allow it to cool for at least 15 minutes for nice, neat slices.

-The cranberries, thyme, and parsley add just the right amount of color to make this dish “pop” against mashed potatoes, cranberry orange relish, and a butternut squash and wholegrain rice salad.
 You can make this dish up to the point of browning the turkey a day or two in advance.
 It sure helps with the clean-up the day of your event.
 I’ve even completely made it and refrigerated the braised turkey breast until an hour or so before I serve it.
 If you use this method, place the Dutch oven into a 200-degree oven and cook until warmed through.
 I’m all about convenience the day of an event!

 Don’t forget to save the broth for the gravy!

 Ingredients for Brine

 Ingredients for Stuffing

 - olive oil, for sautèing